RitodeepDas/SendGrid-Mailer/README.md

 # SendGrid-Mailer Node.Js

 > Easily send emails just by adding an array of emails
+<--SendGrid is a popular method of improving email delivery.-->

 ## Instructions to run the program
 ```